What is a User Journey Map?

 What is the scope of the user journey map?

 It is imperative to be open on the start scope of the journey to create a concise and focused map.
+Meanwhile, you may also check our blog post on how to become a ux designer without a degree here!

 How to communicate with the users?